ty-dotcom/MangaRecommendation/README.md

-# React + TypeScript + Vite + Flask API Manga Recommnedation Application
+# React + TypeScript + Vite + Flask API Manga Recommendation Application

 A simple website to find recommendations for mangas/manhwas/manhuas, using Content-based Filtering with a Flask API backend and a React Frontend, allowing users the option of finding recommendations based on a title they have entered into the search.